mikeperry-tor/vanguards/README_SECURITY.md

 then see if your service goes down.
 Unfortunately, Snowflake does not have traffic analysis defenses like obfs4,
 [nor do you get any benefit](https://lists.torproject.org/pipermail/tor-dev/2020-January/014127.html) from running a Snowflake bridge concurrent with your service.
+Additionally, Snowflake bridges may not be extremely high capacity, and may still be somewhat scarce.

 On the other hand, obfs4 is nice because it has additional traffic analysis obfuscation techniques that make it harder for the local and global